Bornstranger/Leetcode-notes/leetcode-notes.md

 ```

 ## 🕒 Time & Space Complexity
-Time Complexity: O(n + m), where n and m are lengths of nums1 and nums2
+- Time Complexity: O(n + m), where n and m are lengths of nums1 and nums2

-Space Complexity: O(n + m), for the two sets used to remove duplicates
+- Space Complexity: O(n + m), for the two sets used to remove duplicates

-📄 License
-This code is free to use for learning and educational purposes.

 ## 6.Two Sum II - Input Array Is Sorted

 This project provides a solution to the Two Sum II problem, where you're given a sorted array and a target value, and you must find the indices of the two numbers that add up to the target.

-📌 Problem Statement
+## 📌 Problem Statement
 Given a 1-indexed array of integers numbers that is sorted in non-decreasing order, and a target integer target, return the indices of the two numbers such that they add up to target.

 You must use only constant extra space and must not modify the input array.

-✅ Example
+## ✅ Example

 Input: numbers = [2,7,11,15], target = 9
 Output: [1,2]